2024 – Digital (Video Installation ; Mixed Media Photography) / Ostkreuzschule

 © Vincent Jondeau

-« Aesculus » tells the story of a seed that germinated in the 19th century and now reappears like a specter, evoking the profound transformations that have shaped our world since.
+« Aesculus” tells the story of a chestnut tree seed that germinated in the 19th century and now reappears like a specter, evoking the profound transformation that has shaped our world since.
+Today, the once-mighty chestnut trees, now increasingly affected by diseases like leaf miner and canker, stand as fragile symbols of ecological change.

 *